igrapel/AP_Java/README.md

 This repository contains:

-Some pedagogical programs that I use for AP CSA
+*  pedagogical programs that I use for AP CSA

-Some MOOC projects
+* Some MOOC projects

-A side project(E-mail template that automatically sends and stores emails to parents)
+* A side project(E-mail template that automatically sends and stores emails to parents)